ziadsharara/ziadsharara/README.md

 </div>

-### 🐺 Ziad — they call me *Eldeeb* ("the wolf," Egyptian slang for someone a little too sharp for their own good)

 I build backend systems that are supposed to just sit there and work, and mostly they do.
 Currently a Java/Spring Boot dev by day, and by night I apparently rebuild entire companies for fun:

 - Split a ride-hailing app into microservices that gossip over Kafka instead of yelling at each other over REST — the drivers actually show up.
 - Rebuilt Netflix's backend as a side project.
 Still working on the content budget.
-- Ship enterprise Fiori apps that survive 40 open tabs, a stale VPN, and a Monday standup.
 - Rice my Linux desktop in my spare time, because apparently shipping production code all day isn't enough main-character energy.

-Currently building **Ousta**, a service marketplace for Egypt, and co-founding a small software house to go with it — turns out "just one more side project" was actually a business plan.

 Semicolon-obsessed.
 Allergic to spaghetti (the code kind).
 DMs open for anything more interesting than a Jira ticket.